Frequently Asked Questions

 Families may apply for free/reduced meals anytime during the school year using the Free and Reduced Form found here.

 DaVinci Academy has set up bus routes to best serve the majority of our students.
 Stops are coordinated in central locations throughout the school’s bus service area.
-That service area currently includes the cities of Andover, Anoka, Blaine, Coon Rapids, East Bethel, Ham Lake and Lino Lakes.
+That service area currently includes the cities of Andover, Anoka, Blaine, Coon Rapids, East Bethel, Oak Grove, Ham Lake, Spring Lake Park, Circle Pines and Lino Lakes.

 See more details under Transportation on our School Information page.